amitibo/cameranetwork/Image_pipeline.md

 ![camera_array-los1](docs/source/images/camera_array.png)

-To change the line of sight, simply press inside any oen of the images.
-The others should updat automatically.
+To change the line of sight, simply press inside any one of the images.
+The others should update automatically.

 ![los2](docs/source/images/los2.png)